 While the policy sets out a level of response that is normally appropriate to misconduct, staff are expected to exercise judgement according to the individual circumstance of the case.
-Special or individual circumstances might lead to a lower punishment to be set.
+Special or individual circumstances might lead to a lower punishment being set.
 Repeat offending may lead to the listed punishment being increased.
+Reasonable adjustments will be made to support a student with characteristics protected by the Equality Act 2010.